jon-marks/Yet-Another-Sudoku/docs/source/07-glossary.rst

       and column in a Sudoku Grid.

    **Cell**
-      A location in a Sudoku grid into which a Given is present or a Solved value can be placed.
+      A location in a Sudoku grid which either contains a :term"`Given` or into which a :term:`Solved Value` is placed.

    **Chain Patterns**
-      Chain patterns refer to the collection of Chain, Net and Loop patterns, typically referring to :term:`Alternating Inference` Chains
+      The collective noun for Chain, Net and Loop patterns, typically referring to :term:`Alternating Inference` Chains

    **Chain**
-      Chain is short for Inference Chain, a stream of inference links connecting Ccells to each other.
+      A shortening of the term :term:`Inference Chain`, a stream of inference links connecting Ccells to each other.

+   **Chouse**
+      Collective noun for :term:`House` and :term:`Cell`.

    **Chute**
       A grouping of three :term:`Box`\es in a row or a column.